Mud Hens and Walleye Host over 6,000 Kids at Free Summer Clinics

 Registration and more information about the Winter Hockey Clinics can be found here.
 Details on future Let's Play events will be available soon at mudhens.com, toledowalleye.com and the Mud Hens and Walleye social accounts.

+- A World Series Ring, No Matter What.
+Congrats Buddy Kennedy - Buffalo Bisons

-- Mud Hens and Walleye Host over 6,000 Kids at Free Summer Clinics - Toledo Walleye
+- Mud Hens and Walleye Host over 6,000 Kids at Free Summer Clinics - Toledo Mud Hens

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.